 Step 5.
 Click the Run button.

-This will open your default email program with all the details filled.
-You just need to click the Send button to send email.
+This will open your default email program with all the details filled in.
+You just need to click the Send button to send an email.

 Note: Before using VBA to send emails, you need to enable the Outlook Object Library in the VBA editor.
 To do this, click on “Tools” > “References” and select “Microsoft Outlook Object Library” from the list.

 There are several third-party add-ins available that allow you to send email from Excel.
 Some popular add-ins include:

 - Mail Merge Toolkit